acend/kubernetes-basics-training/content/en/docs/introduction/_index.md

 Docker was originally created to help developers test their applications in their continuous integration environments.
 Nowadays, system admins also use it.
 CRI-O doesn't exist as long as Docker does.
 It is a "lightweight container runtime for Kubernetes" and is fully [OCI-compliant](https://github.com/opencontainers/runtime-spec).

 ## Overview

 {{% onlyWhenNot openshift %}}
-Kubernetes consists of control plane and worker (minion, compute) nodes.
+Kubernetes consists of a control plane and worker (minion, compute) nodes.
 {{% /onlyWhenNot %}}
 {{% onlyWhen openshift %}}
-OpenShift basically consists of control plane and worker nodes.
+OpenShift basically consists of a control plane and worker nodes.
 {{% /onlyWhen %}}

 ### Control plane and worker nodes